johnwargo/cosplayer-workshop-11ty/src/posts/2023/first.md

 tags: post
 ---

 This is my daughter Lizzy and me, from way back in 2005.
 She liked me a lot more back then because I didn’t hound her to do the dishes or pick up her clothes.
-Aaah, those were different days back then.
+Aah, those were different days back then.

 ![Me and Lizzy in the Leaves](/images/2023/leaves.jpg)